1987–88 Connecticut Huskies men's basketball team

 The 1987–88 Connecticut Huskies men's basketball team represented the University of Connecticut in the 1987–88 collegiate men's basketball season.
 The Huskies completed the season with a 20–14 overall record.
-The Huskies were members of the Big East Conference where they finished with a 4–12 record.
-They were the 1988 National Invitation Tournament champions.
+They were members of the Big East Conference where they finished with a 4–12 record.

+Connecticut won the 1988 National Invitation Tournament by defeating Ohio State 72–67 in the final.
 The Huskies played their home games at Hugh S. Greer Field House in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by second-year head coach Jim Calhoun.